Search by Keyword

 A two-measure introduction starts things off, which is a preview of the last two measures of the first and third verse.
 This introduction is entirely played by Chris Thomas on harpsichord, this instrument becoming the most dominant element of the entire song.

 The first verse then begins which is eight measures in length.
-George appears with single-tracked lead vocals and acoustic rhythm guitar along with Paul playing snorting staccato bass notes on the one- and three-beats of each measure alternating with Ringo playing tambourine beats on every two- and four-beats.
-These are the only elements heard in the first five measures, apart from John's snorting pig which is first heard strategically after the lyric “life is getting worse” (in the stereo version).
-For the sixth measure, George's guitar, Paul's bass and Ringo's tambourine stop to allow the harpsichord to come in with a simple ascending quarter-note scale underpinning George's double-tracked lyric “play around in.”
-The last two measures are actually a repeat of the introduction, the instruments being George and Paul resuming their guitar and bass roles along with Ringo on tambourine playing a steady rhythmic beat.
+George appears with single-tracked lead vocals and acoustic rhythm guitar along with Paul playing snorting staccato bass notes on the one- and three-beats of each measure alternating with Ringo playing kick drum on the one- and two-beats and tambourine beats on every two- and four-beats.
+These are the only elements heard in the first five measures, apart from the pig norting sounds from the sound effects tape loop, which is first heard strategically after the lyric “life is getting worse” (in the stereo version).
+For the sixth measure, George's guitar, Paul's bass and Ringo's tambourine and kick drum stop to allow the harpsichord to come in with a simple ascending quarter-note scale underpinning George's double-tracked lyric “play around in.”
+The last two measures are actually a repeat of the introduction, the instruments being George and Paul resuming their guitar and bass roles along with Ringo on tambourine and kick drum playing a steady rhythmic beat.
 Chris Thomas's harpsichord reprises his introductory part here as well along with a backdrop of strings.

 The instrumental verse is next which is also eight measures long and features an interesting interplay between the harpsichord and the intricate string arrangement.
-This is directly followed by the final verse which is ten measures long this time, the two additional measures facilitating what listeners initially view as the the conclusion of the song.
-The only harmonies of the song are in this final verse, The Beatles comically singing about “piggies living piggy lives” immediately followed by more pig snorts (stereo version).
+This is directly followed by the final verse which is ten measures long this time, the two additional measures facilitating what listeners initially view as the conclusion of the song.
+The only harmonies in the entire recording are in this final verse, The Beatles comically singing about “piggies living piggy lives,” immediately followed by more pig snorts (stereo version).
 The elements included here are identical to the second verse and are performed nearly the same as well.
 The eighth and ninth measures, however, transcend into minor chords but then make their way back to a final major chord in the tenth measure.

 But just when you think the song is done, we hear George saying “One more time” which is spliced into a corny two chord 'Amen'-like conclusion tacked on by George Martin's orchestral score, lest we think the song's finale is too somber.
-And as usual, John Lennon gets the last word with his swine grunts that fade into the sunset.
+And as the song fades away, John Lennon's taped swine grunts that fade into the sunset.

 After George guided Chris Thomas through the structure of the song, he sang and played a simple rhythm guitar and was treated to the expertise of those around him, watching his political commentary develop into something unique.
 Even though John, Paul and Ringo played rather slight roles in the proceedings, their performances were appropriately silly (John) and steady (Paul and Ringo).
 Both Chris Thomas and George Martin should get a good deal of credit in portraying this less-than-serious composition in the way that it should have been.
 It's what we could expect from George Martin after all, with his prior extensive work in producing comedy records for Peter Sellers, Dudley Moore and many others.

 The highly anticipated new Beatles album entitled "The Beatles," affectionately known as the "White Album," was released in the U.S. on November 25th, 1968.
 "Piggies" was strategically placed between "Blackbird" and "Rocky Raccoon" to facilitate a theme of animal songs on side two of the double-album, possibly in tribute to The Beach Boys album "Pet Sounds" which The Beatles site as an influence on their music.
 The "White Album" was first released on compact disc on August 24th, 1987, then as a 30th Anniversary CD release on November 23rd, 1998, and then as a re-mastered CD on September 9th, 2009.
-The first appearance of the album as a mono vinyl set was on November 9th, 2014.
+The first appearance in the U.S. of the album as a mono vinyl set was on November 9th, 2014, while a new vibrant stereo vinyl set was released on November 9th, 2018.

 Capitol released four of the “White Album” songs sometime in 1969 in a unique format called “Playtapes,” this release called “The Beatles Vol. III.”
 “Piggies” was one of these four songs, many other songs from the album being included on four other volumes of “Playtapes” released this year.
 These tapes were made especially to be played on portable tape players and as standard equipment in certain models of Volkswagens at the time.
 These short-lived releases are quite the collectible today.

 The compilation album “Anthology 3” was released on October 28th, 1996, this set including the original demo recording of “Piggies” from May 29th, 1968.
-This was one of the seven “Kinfauns” demos that appear on this album, all of the others recorded at the time available only on bootlegs that appeared through the years.
+This was one of the seven “Kinfauns” demos that appear on this album.

 As mentioned above, the compilation album "Love," which was released on November 20th, 2006, contain slight elements of "Piggies" as found on the tracks "Being For The Benefit Of Mr. Kite!/I Want You (She's So Heavy)/Helter Skelter" and "Strawberry Fields Forever."